COVID-19 Action Plan

 COVID-19 Mitigation Plan and Protocols

-The guidelines are focused on three factors recommended by the CDC and state and local health officials to mitigate the spread of Covid-19 virus.
+The guidelines are focused on four factors recommended by the CDC and state and local health officials to mitigate the spread of Covid-19 virus.
 They include:

 - Maintaining social/physical distancing